 We received permission from Haringey Council and the Friends of Downhills Park to install a Gaelic football and Rugby pitch in the park.
 We installed the football posts in July 2014.

 The next phase of the project was to renovate the changing rooms.
-We the help of members and contractors associated with the three clubs we upgraded the facilities and held our official opening in June 2015.
+With the help of members and contractors associated with the three clubs we upgraded the facilities and held our official opening in June 2015.
 The official opening was a key milestone in the club’s short history.

 Our vision is to promote Gaelic Football in the local community, schools and borough.